 It might be in your head.
 It might be on paper.
 On paper is good because then you can keep it and you can look at it.
 You can pin it up on the mirror so that you look at it each day.
 And so when you’re doing that difficult thing of looking in the mirror and trying to love yourself, you can look at that list and you can say, “I am more than my shape and size”.
 You can appreciate all the good things about you, not just your body.

-Feel free to send me a little message and say, "Hey, Terri, here's something interesting about me you might not know yet".
-Send it to me and tell me how awesome you are.
-I can't wait to see what you say.
+Feel free to send me a little message and say, “Hey, Terri, here’s something interesting about me you might not know yet”, or comment below and tell me how awesome you are.
+I can’t wait to see what you say.